analia-mok/broast/readme.md

 8. To generate sample content, run the available seeders with `lando artisan db:seed`
 9. Visit [https://broast.lndo.site](https://broast.lndo.site).
 You should see a "Welcome to the Broast API" screen.

+### Connecting A Front-End

+A custom CORS policy middleware has been implemented to restrict access to specific request origins and request methods (POST and GET only).
+To allow access to your specific front-end, supply your request origin in the `CONSUMER_ORIGIN` key in your `.env` file.

+Feel free to extend this security measure to something a little stronger like with JWT.

 ### Links

 -   **Admin Dashboard:** [https://broast.lndo.site/nova](https://broast.lndo.site/nova)